Risk Evaluations

 Event data model

-A POST request uses these properties to specify information about events processed for risk evaluation.
+These properties specify information about events processed for risk evaluation.

 |